 Give preference to NCERT subjects as they will cover basics.
 Therefore, it will help to write answers concisely.

 The full form of UPSC is the Union Public Service Commission.

 UPSC Optional subjects will not be removed from the upcoming civil services exams.

-The most scoring UPSC optional paper is Anthropology.
+The highest-scoring UPSC optional paper is Anthropology.